 Step #8: Turn Off Water Heater

-It’s supposed to be of course the next step I’m going to take is turn off the water heater now I almost always use the electric water heater and not the propane.
+It’s supposed to be of course the next step I’m going to take is to turn off the water heater now I almost always use the electric water heater and not the propane.

 So now let’s look at the indoor checklist now there are several things we have to do from an indoor perspective.